bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 }
 ```

+### Stage 2

-- Add a Router to this application by using React Router.
+Add a Router to this application by using React Router.

 - [ ] You'll start by wrapping your `root` component in the `Router` component.
 - [ ] Declare your routes with `Route`.